bigdog888/uiux-development/README.md

 the add/remove to/from cart buttons.

 ### How Data is Passed Down Through Components
+The add/remove items from the shopping cart buttons take in an item to either remove or add.
+The filter buttons keep track of whether or not the filter is currently already active and start or stop the filter appropriately.
+The sort button does not take in any parameters and simply sorts the items.
+The bakeryItem component takes in what item to represent and shows that item within the menu accordingly.

 ### How the User Triggers State Changes
+The add/remove buttons add or remove a respective item to or from the cart.
+The filter buttons apply or stop applying the respective filter (toast-based pastries or vegan pastries).
+The sort button sorts by price, and the reset button resets everything on the menu to its original state.